Preface

 from a letter to Fedin, 1926

-A few of the hotels have been restored and are now maintained as low-income housing by nonprofit corporations, and living conditions have been improved in some of the profit-driven hotels through the efforts of tenant activists.
+A few of the hotels have been restored and are now maintained as low-income housing by nonprofit housing corporations.
+Through the efforts of tenant activists, living conditions have been improved in some of the profit-driven hotels.
 For the most part, however, SROs are neglected and ill-used; decaying, often squalid housing for society’s forgotten—the poor, the outcast—scapegoats for our cultural dysfunction.
-For a century the residential hotels of San Francisco’s inner city have been saturated with the sigh and tumult of human affairs.
+For a century, the residential hotels of San Francisco’s inner city have been saturated with the sigh and tumult of human affairs.
 The constant flux of humanity and the countless stories unfolded within their often stained and dingy walls have bestowed upon them a fugitive beauty, a patina of human existence.

 Copyright © 2008, Mark Ellinger